caimeo/metamorphosis/README.md

 ````

-Note that you must create an instance of the function and pass it's pointer to the CreateMutator function.
+Note that you must create an instance of the function and pass it's pointer to the mutator.Create function.
 After the mutator has been created, the functions are now usable.

 ````
 p := Prince{Name:"Harry", Title:"Prince Henry of Wales", Nationality:"English"}